klipsey/DriverMod/Release/README.md

 - Better item displays
 - Other things 100% decided on pure whimsy
 - Proper skill icons?
+- More skins

 ___

 ## Changelog

+`1.0.5`
+- Fixed ragdoll; the incredibly handsome developer of this mod never dies and so never realized it was broken

+`1.0.4`
+- Buffed Pistol's fire rate
+- Shooting with Focus no longer has damage falloff
+- Machine Gun no longer has falloff
+- Shotgun now has falloff
+- Weapon drops now have a pity system, chance goes up with each kill until one drops and then the pity modifier resets
+- Weapon drops no longer require a Driver to land the killing blow- the only requirement now is a Driver on the player team
+- Fixed Combat Slide consuming all charges of Hardlight Afterburner instantly

 `1.0.3`
 - Weapon timer won't start until your first attack with the weapon now